Bill Sponsors

 Cons for Conservatives

-- Imposes additional government red tape and mandates on private business owners, interfering with the free market operation of establishments.
+- Imposes additional government regulations and red tape on private businesses, hindering the free market and adding administrative burdens to entrepreneurs.

-- Increases the cost of doing business in Westerly, potentially stifling economic growth and entrepreneurship.
+- Increases the cost of doing business in Westerly, which functions as a barrier to economic growth and limits the freedom of business owners to decide their own risk levels.

 Constitutional Concerns